2015 School Night for Scouting - Required Pack Trainings

 Our membership team has put together a one-hour training for you to learn about the upcoming “School Night for Scouting” recruitment effort this coming August.
 The training will give you the tools and information you need to be successful in recruiting.

 Whether you are new to the recruitment process or a seasoned veteran, this year’s training is different from previous years.
 Each Scout Pack is required to participate in one of three offered trainings this year.
-Thursday May 28th, Thursday June 18th, or August Roundtable at Antioch Park.
+Thursday May 28th, Thursday June 18th, or August 6, 2015 at Antioch Park, Shelter #3 at 7:00pm.

 For more information contact: